 \section{Mixed state scenario}

-Mixed states present different challanges.
-There is a phenomenon of hidden nonlocality.
-We have the modest goal to examine where the facet Bell inequalities of this paper may be more useful.
-We consider a few noisy states, like noisy $GHZ$ states, noisy $W$ states with both white and colored noise, to see whether any advantages are there for our facet Bell inequalities over the Mermin's inequality for mixed states.
-First we will take a Werner like state for three qubits, which is GHZ state with white noise.
+Mixed states present different challenges.
+There is a phenomenon of hidden nonlocality \cite{popescuhidden,gisinfil,hirsch,bowles,palazuelos,liang}.
+We have the modest goal to find where the facet Bell inequalities of this paper may be more useful.
+We consider a few noisy states, like noisy GHZ states and noisy W states with both white and colored noise, to see whether any advantages exist for the facet Bell inequalities over the Mermin inequality for mixed states.
+First, we will take a Werner-like state for three qubits, which is a GHZ state with white noise.

 where,

 and,